Lordship of Brecknock: Mortimer

 Mortimer was, however, aggrieved at the paucity of his reward, noting that the lands were not the same size, and feeling the division should have been more equal.
 Over the next 25 years, Mortimer, a major ally of king Henry III at a time when the King was facing opposition from many of his other Barons, managed to get the settlement re-adjusted, so that he would be officially allocated parts of the Lordship of Brecknock.
 The de Bohuns, however, stalled the hand-over.

 Meanwhile, Llywelyn ap Gruffudd, nephew of Daffyd ap Llywelyn, and new ruling prince of Gwynedd, had taken advantage of the king's weakness to expand his own territory, eventually conquering the Lordships of Radnor and Brecknock, having already seized Buellt.
-In 1263, the king's son, Edward, launched a successful counter-attack, defeating Llywelyn; Edward the whole Lordship of Brecknock to Mortimer (the king's ally) not de Bohun (an opponent of the king).
+In 1263, the king's son, Edward, launched a successful counter-attack, defeating Llywelyn; Edward awarded the whole Lordship of Brecknock to Mortimer (the king's ally) not de Bohun (an opponent of the king).

 Two months later, the Second Barons' War broke out; Mortimer and de Bohun were on opposing sides.
 In 1266, Mortimer's army was near-obliterated, but later that year the War was all-but-ended in the king's favour.
 Mortimer brokered a peace with de Bohun, surrendering the Lordship of Brecknock to him.